atbcb/usab-uswds/_pages/about/policy/p-shutdown.md

 None of the information described above is expected to change should a lapse in appropriations extend for a prolonged period of time.

-### In order to ensure orderly operations are resumed once appropriations are restored, the following information is provided:

-In order to execute an orderly shutdown in the event of a lapse in appropriations, the following information is provided:
+### In order to execute an orderly shutdown in the event of a lapse in appropriations, the following information is provided:

 - Director of Administration will notify building management of shutdown status.
 - Director of Administration will notify all agency personnel of shutdown status and will initiate action to issue furlough notices and other instructions as appropriate.
 - Director of Administration will direct Contracting Officer’s Representatives to notify agency contractors of shutdown status and other instructions as appropriate.
--Chief Technology Officer will ensure servers and other information technology equipment are secured
+- Chief Technology Officer will ensure servers and other information technology equipment are secured.

 ### In order to ensure orderly operations are resumed once appropriations are restored, the following information is provided: